bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/wordpress-vs-headless-cms.md.md

 WordPress features a REST API, a web-based API that allows the program to communicate with it using HTTP web addresses called endpoints via the internet.
 Endpoints resemble the web addresses we use to access websites every day.
 They allow a variety of requests, including GET requests for retrieving information, POST requests for submitting information, and so on.

-WordPress, for instance, offers a “posts” endpoint that looks something like this:
+WordPress, for instance, offers a "posts” endpoint that looks something like this:

 <a href="https://example.com/wp-json/wp/v2/posts" class="uri">https://example.com/wp-json/wp/v2/posts</a>​

-When software makes a GET call to a WordPress site’s “posts” endpoint, it gets a list of posts and related information back.
+When software makes a GET call to a WordPress site’s "posts” endpoint, it gets a list of posts and related information back.

 ### Possible drawbacks of a Headless WordPress: